-The purpose of this research is to understand in-depth the CEO Compensation system of the New York Stock Exchange (NYSE) companies.
-In addition, over the past decade, the United States public had raised concerns over the huge bonuses declared to the CEOs by their board of directors.
-The failure to understand the determinants of the CEO compensation by the public had leaded to blaming the CEOs of rent grabbing; misused of its power towards board; and its monopolization of the compensation system.
-Thus, these ever growing concerns bring to the foreground conclusion the need to further study in depth at least one important sector of the American economy, namely the Health sector, in terms of the primary relationship and the resulting dynamics between the CEO Compensation, the Firm Size, the Accounting Firm Performance, and the Corporate Governance.
+The purpose of this research is to understand in-depth the importance of the Firm Ownership on the CEO Compensation system in the NYSE companies, from the period 2005 to 2010.
+That is, how the Owner-Controlled and the Management-Controlled companies have an effect on the CEO Compensation System.
+This interesting and important study in Executive compensation area will reveal some scientific methodologies or trends to understand the nature of the CEO contract under respective ownerships.
+This study was conducted also in the influence of, over the past decade, the United States public had raised concerns over the huge bonuses declared to the CEOs by their board of directors.
+The failure to understand the determinants of the CEO compensation by the public had led to blaming the CEOs of rent grabbing; misused of its power towards board; and its monopolization of the compensation system.
+Thus, these ever growing concerns bring to the foreground conclusion the need to further study the CEO Compensation System especially the effect of the type of ownership on the CEO Compensation, as one important corner of the executive compensation study.

-The CEOs and the other executives would like to eliminate the risk exposure in their compensation packages by decoupling their pay from performance and linking it to a more stable factor, the Firm Size.
+The CEOs and the other executives would like to eliminate the risk exposure in their compensation packages by decoupling their pay for performance and linking it to a more stable factor, the Firm Size.
 This strategy indeed deviates from obtaining the optimum results from the principal-agent contracting.
 In general, the past studies had found a strong relationship between the CEO Compensation and the Firm Size but the correlation results were ranged from the nil to the strong positive ratios.
 The variables used in the past studies as a proxy for the Firm Size were either the Total Sales, the Total Number of Employees, or the Total Assets.
-Therefore, the Firm Size needs to be studied with the CEO Cash Compensation on an extensive basis such as: using both the Total Sales and the Total Number of Employees, in particular focusing on the American Health companies. tion is between the CEO Compensation and the Firm Performance.
+Therefore, the Firm Size needs to be studied with the CEO Cash Compensation on an extensive basis such as: using both the Total Sales and the Total Number of Employees. tion is between the CEO Compensation and the Firm Performance.
 Although the executive compensation and the firm performance had been the subject of debate amongst the academic, there was little consensus on the precise nature of the relationship as such, further researched in greater detail need to be conducted to understand in the finer terms the true extent of the relationship between them.
 As such, this research had unprecedentedly used eight variables to attest with the CEO compensation, that is, the Return on Assets (ROA), the Return on Equity (ROE), the Earnings per Share (EPS), the Cash Flow per Share (CFPS), the Net Profit Margin (NPM), the Book Value per Common Shares Outstanding (BVCSO), and the Market Value per Common Shares Outstanding (MVCSO).